 Conclusion

 In conclusion, cats can indeed be exceptional emotional support animals.
 Their independence, intuition, and calming presence make them well-suited for this role.
 Additionally, the legal framework in place protects the rights of individuals to have cats as Emotional Support Animals.
-The benefits of having a cat as an Emotional Support Animals extend to stress reduction, emotional stability, and increased happiness, among others.
+The benefits of having a cat as an Emotional Support Animal extend to stress reduction, emotional stability, and increased happiness, among others.

 Frequently Asked Questions (FAQs)